leeturner/hugo-progression/README.md

 #### 2.2) Create The Markdown Page With Front Matter & Content For The Framework Homepage

 For any of the frameworks to appear in your `hugo` site you will need a markdown file that contains the correct front matter and the content for the homepage of the individual framework.
+As with any `hugo` site, these markdown files live in the `content` folder.
 The front matter can contain all the usual `hugo` fields along with a couple of special fields specific to `hugo-progression`.
 See the example below:

 ```markdown
 ---